open-atmos/PySDM/paper/paper.md

 In addition, the package ships with tutorial code depicting how `PySDM` can be used from `Julia` and `Matlab` using the `PyCall.jl` and the Matlab-bundled Python interface, respectively.
-Two exporter classes are available as of time of writing enabling storage of particle attributes in the VTK format and storage of gridded products in netCDF format.
+Two exporter classes are available as of time of writing enabling storage of particle attributes and gridded products in the VTK format, and storage of gridded products in netCDF format.

 # Dependencies and supported platforms